 It was Gretchen Ho.

-“Sa akin kasi ang talagang nagyaya sa akin si coach Ron Dulay.
+“Sa akin kasi ang talagang nagyaya sa akin si Coach Ron Dulay.
 Si Kara Acevedo teammate ko and she’s been recruited by Ateneo.
-So one summer wala akong magawa naki-train lang ako noon tapos nagustuhan nila ang laro ko and then fourth year noong graduate na ako I passed the ACET then niyayaya na nila ako,” she said.
+So one summer wala akong magawa naki-train lang ako noon tapos nagustuhan nila ang laro ko and then fourth year noong graduate na ako I passed the ACET then niyayaya na nila ako,” Ho said.
 “Then nagbago ng coach na si Coach Roger and dun niya ako nakita.”

 “Pagdating ko ng March (sa Ateneo) wala na akong way para maka-recruit pa.
 Ang nangyari yung tatlo accepted na kaagad.
 Si Gretchen tinanong ko sabi ko, ‘ano ba ang laro mo?’
 Sabi niya the usual panggitna, tres,” Gorayeb recalled.

 “So sinubukan ko pero ang laro niya tres hindi quick.
 Siya panggitna pero hindi quicker na gusto ko saka yung height niya (maliit).
 Kaya lang si Gretchen takbo ng takbo, mahilig magtatakbo so sabi ko sige pwede na yan.
 Wala namang player na during that time.
 So kinuha ko si Gretchen.”